wach128/cordova-plugin-health/README.md

 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: String}, the data type to be queried (see above)
 - limit: {type: integer}, optional, sets a maximum number of returned values
+- includeCalsAndDist: {type: boolean}, optional, only used for activity.
+Adds 2 additional fields, calories (kcal) and distance (m) for each detected activity. **Warning**: access to calories and distance must have been granted!
 - successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', sourceName: 'aaaa', sourceBundleId: 'bbbb' }
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem

 #### iOS quirks

 - Limit is set to 1000 by default.
-- Limit is not currently supported in workouts.
 - Datapoints are ordered in an descending fashion (from newer to older).
 You can revert this behaviour by adding `ascending: true` to your query object.
 - HealthKit does not calculate active and basal calories - these must be inputted from an app
-- HealthKit does not detect specific activities - these must be inputted from an app
+- HealthKit does not detect activities automatically - these must be inputted from an app
-- Activities in HealthKit may include two extra fields: calories (kcal) and distance (m)
+- When querying for activities, only events whose startDate and endDate are **both** in the query range will be returned.
 - When querying for nutrition, HealthKit only returns those stored as correlation.
 To be sure to get all stored quantities, it's better to query nutrients individually (e.g. MyFitnessPal doesn't store meals as correlations).
 - nutrition.vitamin_a is given in micrograms.
 Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).
-- When querying for activities, only events whose startDate and endDate are **both** in the query range will be returned.
-- If you want to query for activity but only want workouts, you can specify the `workouts` datatype, but be aware that this will only be availabe in iOS.
 - The blood glucose meal information is stored by the Health App as preprandial (before a meal) or postprandial (after a meal), which are mapped to 'before_meal' and 'after_meal'.
 These two specific values are only used in iOS and can't be used in Android apps.

 #### Android quirks